Daly

 What is the weighted average housing cost based on tenure mix in Daly?

-Factoring in the ownership distribution, the weighted average monthly housing cost is approximately $352.
+Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $352.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,181.0/month, and renters paying $346/month.

 How affordable is housing in Daly relative to local incomes?